The Dream doesn’t stop here! You helped us meet our $10,000 eBay match to support our DACA, Dreamer, and undocumented students!

 Although the AB540 law does give a student the opportunity to pay in-state tuition fees, he/she is not eligible for any traditional federal and/or California State financial aid programs.
 Therefore, SJCC is committed to making the dream of higher education possible for AB540 students by offering extra services.

-The following are some of the services available to ALMAS Students:
+The following are some of the services available to ALMASS Students:

 Counseling (Academic, Career, and Personal)

-*Financial Aid Assistance: BOGW, CA Dream Act application, scholarships (See tab below).
+*Financial Aid Assistance: CA Dream Act, CA Promise Grant, scholarships (See tab below)

 Lending Technology (laptops/calculators)